Your Ultimate Guide to the Adoption Hospital Experience [Everything You Need to Know]

 The last-minute or same-day hospital adoption process will look a little bit different from other adoptions.
 If you are considering placing a baby for adoption when you’ve just arrived at the hospital or if you’ve already given birth, the process will go quicker for you.

 As you can see, there’s a lot to know about the hospital adoption process.
 If you have any questions about adoption and what to expect at the hospital, we’re always happy to answer them.
-You can give us a call at any time at 1-800-ADOPTION or reach out to your adoption specialist directly.
+You can give us a call 24/7 at 1-800-ADOPTION or reach out to your adoption specialist directly.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.